Updated: Jun 22

 1/3 cup soft cheese- in the picture above I used a soft goat cheese.
 Other ideas are found in the picture on the above left.
 Soft cheeses are usually bought submerged in water.

-1/4 cup plain or sour yogurt- above I used a homemade plain yogurt that has no sugar added.
+1/4 cup plain or sour yogurt- I use our homemade yogurt recipe here.

 2 tbsp minced fresh onion